mercadopago/sdk-js/docs/bricks/payment-fast-payments.md

 # Payment Brick - Fast Payments Flow Documentation

+> ### ⚠️ Note: This feature is currently available only to selected partners.
+>
+> Please contact your account manager to check your eligibility for early access.

 The Payment Brick Fast Payments Flow is designed for authenticated users who have existing payment methods saved in their Mercado Pago account.
 This flow provides a streamlined payment experience by leveraging the user's authentication token.

 ---